MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/New-MgBetaUserOutlookTask.md

 The POST method always ignores the time portion of **startDateTime** and **dueDateTime** in the request body, and assumes the time \nto be always midnight in the specified time zone.
 By default, this operation (and the GET, PATCH, and complete task operations) returns date-related properties in UTC.
 \nYou can use the `Prefer: outlook.timezone` header to have all the date-related properties in the response represented in a time zone \ndifferent than UTC.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserOutlookTask](/powershell/module/Microsoft.Graph.Users/New-MgUserOutlookTask?view=graph-powershell-v1.0)

 ## SYNTAX